-“The ability to guide the growth of the jaw allows us to create ideally functioning smiles in the most efficient and effective manner,” says Dr. Michael Stosich, an orthodontic expert serving patients in the Chicago area.
+“The ability to guide the growth of the jaw allows us to create ideally functioning smiles in the most efficient and effective manner,” says Dr. Michael Stosich, an orthodontic expert serving patients in the Round Lake area.
 “If patients wait until later in their adolescent years or adulthood for orthodontic treatment, we can still carry out treatment, however, it may be more involved and can require the use of jaw surgery in order to achieve the most ideal results.”

 Children, however, can benefit from appliances that can guide the growth of their mouths, such as palatal expanders.
 This device is fixed in the mouth and helps widen the upper jaw in order to correct issues such as crossbites.

 In females, the jaw typically stops growing between the ages of 13 and 15, while in males jaw growth typically stops between the ages of 16 and 18.
 However, the ideal time to use a palatal expander is before the age of 14.
 This is because the midpalatal suture, which is what connects the right and left halves of the upper jaw, does not fuse together until around this age.

 A palatal expander works to separate the two halves of the jaw, allowing for new bone to be produced, and thereby widening the upper jaw more than it would have been naturally.
 This might sound intimidating, but it is actually a rather easy process for the still-growing patient.